Vanshika3003/blazeclan_training/reactapps/readme.md

         Either use 'props' or 'context' to pass data to reusable component
         - In the Child Component make sure that the data received from parent is validated against null, undefined, NaN, etc.
     - If using HTML table for showing data in tabular form, then make sure that the hard-coding for Table-Header and Table Rows is avoided

+- Understanding Hooks
+    - They are functions which are used for providing predefined behavior to React Functional Components
+        - Predefined Behavior
+            - State Property Declaration, this is a data (data state) hold by the component
+                - useState()
+            - Maintaining State Across Components (other than props)
+                - Pass data from Parent to Specific Child
+                - useContext()
+                    - A Function that contains a Subscription for the data (and method) passed from Parent Component component
+                    - This will read data from the Global Context object which has data provided by the parent component
+            - A Mechanism to provide an execution to some logic when component is loaded and also execute some logic when the Component is unloaded
+                - useEffect()
+                    - Used for AJAX Calls
+                    - Subscribing and De-subscribing to explicit DOM Events aka Cleanup of resources when the component is unloaded
+            - Application State Management across the Component
+                -  useReducer()
+                    - A mechanism that is used to act as an better alternative to useState() when the state is updated in multiple Stages
+                            - Init, Success, Fail
+    - All Standard Hooks are invoked directly at Component level, we cannot call them inside the function
+        - The Standard Hook can be called inside the Custom Hook

+- To Implement Validations for the Component, write the custom Logic with State Properties and make sure that, use HTML Form